xLightsSequencer/xLights/README.txt

    -- bug (keith)  Fix a crash passing in an xml file to xlights which is not in the show folder -- bug (keith)  Ensure a city is always set
-   -- bug (keith)  Fix a possible crash on sequence close -- enh (keith)  Add the ability to dim a range of channels as a playlist item 2018.46 November 18, 2018
+   -- bug (keith)  Fix a possible crash on sequence close -- bug (keith)  Fix schedule hang if pre-load audio and audio is shorter than fseq -- bug (keith)  Only reverse offset of a value curve if the offset is not zero -- bug (keith)  Allow default FPP version to be set for when FPP Connect cant determine the version -- enh (keith)  Add the ability to dim a range of channels as a playlist item -- enh (keith)  Add a tool to cleanup file locations ... bringing them all under the show folder -- enh (keith)  Display the range of controller outputs in the model list 2018.46 November 18, 2018
    -- bug (dkulp)  Fix node layout crash for custom models -- bug (dkulp)  Add some fallbacks for FPP upload if UI security is on